Ksianka/bazaraki_git/README.md

 for example Heroku - use telegram_bot.py, line 14.
 The initial project was built on Heroku.
 You can find proper Procfile in the project.

-9. Decide about frequency of bot parsing and message sending.
+9. Decide about frequency for bot parsing and message sending.
 Current interval is 2 hours or 7200 seconds.
 For another interval update parametr interval= in the code telegram_bot.py, line 35.